platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 | 2015-05-19 14:51:18 | 100        | 71051a8fe6ef78bca0eb |
 ```

-You can restore a specific snapshot with the CLI with:
+You can restore a specific snapshot with the CLI as follows:
 ```bash
 $ platform snapshot:restore 92c9a4b2aa75422efb3d
 ```